 Dwarfed by these giants, excitement growing by the second, we watched balloon after balloon gently tilt, lift from the ground and with a whoosh of ignited gas drift into the volcanic landscape.

 Our balloon was one of the last to lift and the sight ahead of dozens of balloons in different colours, sizes and varying heights as they drifted into the pink dawn was spectacular.

-As the ground sunk away we floated low, skimming the trees in the valley, as we rose higher we enjoyed a birds-eye view of the landscape which gave us a good orientation of the area – useful for hiking the next day.
+As the ground sunk away we floated low, brushing the tips of the trees in the valley.
+As we rose higher we enjoyed a birds-eye view of the landscape which gave us a good orientation of the area – useful for hiking the next day.

 Kaan, our pilot, was skilled to within an inch of clipping the tree tops with the guy ropes trailing from the balloon above us.
 We soared higher, the roar of flame cutting through the quiet.
 There was no breeze as we were travelling at the same speed as the wind; all was calm, peaceful and serene.
 Fairy chimneys loomed and passed by and the panorama below gave us plenty to muse over.

 Check out where we stayed in Cappadocia, one of the quirkiest rooms ever – a fairy chimney in a gorgeous boutique cave hotel

 I could have stayed drifting in our hot-air balloon forever and walked on air for the rest of the day – but I’ll let the pictures do the talking…